klreeher/reeher-palmer/content/pages/wedding.md

 ---
-Title: Reeher-Palmer Wedding 2018
+title: Reeher-Palmer Wedding 2018
-Summary: We Got Married!
+summary: We Got Married!
-Date: 2017-09-15
+date: 2017-09-15
 ---

 We had a great time, and we hope you did too!